MindPilot: Closed-loop Visual Stimulation Optimization for Brain Modulation with EEG-guided Diffusion: Discussion and conclusion

 \paragraph{Limitations and future directions} While our results are promising, several challenges remain.
 First, multiple distinct stimuli can elicit similar EEG responses, echoing Metamers~\citep{feather2023model}.
 Future work should disentangle the representational factors underlying such degeneracy of EEG-conditioned generation.
 Second, current models do not explicitly address inter-subject variability.
-Incorporating subject-adaptive or transfer learning strategies could improve robustness and individual control accuracy~\citep{alamia2023role}.
-Moreover, our current experiments validate feasibility of control but are not optimized for latency.
-Extending MindPilot to real-time operation would enable continuous, adaptive interaction between human and AI systems.
+Incorporating subject-adaptive or transfer learning strategies could improve cross-participant consistency and individual control accuracy~\citep{alamia2023role}.
+Moreover, although the mental-matching study used real-time EEG feedback, the system was not optimized for low latency.
+Lower-latency continuous operation remains an important direction.
 Lastly, it is important to extend MindPilot to other modalities to provide richer neural feedback and support higher-level control objectives (e.g., attention, memory, or affective modulation).